projf/projf-explore/lib/README.md

 # Verilog Library from Project F

-The Library includes handy Verilog designs from across Project F.
+The Project F Library includes handy Verilog designs for everyone.
+You can freely build on these [MIT licensed](../LICENSE) designs for commercial and non-commercial projects.
+Have fun.

-You can learn the [background to the Library](https://projectf.io/posts/verilog-library-announcement/) and follow [@WillFlux](https://twitter.com/WillFlux) for updates.
+Discover the [background to the Library](https://projectf.io/posts/verilog-library-announcement/), follow [@WillFlux](https://twitter.com/WillFlux) for updates, and join the FPGA discussion on [1BitSquared Discord](https://1bitsquared.com/pages/chat).

+## Library Areas

 * [clock](clock) - clock generation (PLL) and domain crossing
 * [display](display) - display timings, framebuffer, DVI/HDMI output